lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ![Pip](/assets/pip.png)

-The pip version included on Debian apt-get can be outdated.
-Let's check if we can upgrade:
+The pip version can be outdated.
+Let's check for an upgrade:

 - $ pip install --upgrade pip

 Ready.
-Now we can get packages using pip:
+Now we can add packages using pip:

 - $ pip install <package>

+**Note:** Full overview of [pip commands](https://pip.pypa.io/en/stable/user_guide/).

 ***• 6.2.2 Ruby***